+Setting boundaries with a narcissist is critical to maintaining peace in your life, and healing from narcissistic abuse.
 Trying to reduce the absurd level of abuse, drama, and upheaval that a narcissist can cause in your home, can often feel like we are constantly fighting, but fantastically losing, an uphill battle.
 No matter how hard you try… no matter how loving you try to be… no matter how clever, calm, fair, rational, or logical, you try to be…NOTHING seems to make a dent in the severity, or quantity, of abuse that gets hurled at you.
-But, there is still hope because, today, I going to talk about #boundaries; the vital skill that can bring unimaginable peace to your home.

 You may have heard of boundaries.
 Most people have.
-The problem is that, while most people have heard of boundaries, most don’t understand exactly what boundaries are, or how to effectively implement them.
+The problem is that, while most people have heard of boundaries, most don’t understand exactly what boundaries are, or how to effectively set boundaries with a narcissist.
 When I first started looking into the subject, I was in the same boat.
 I had no ideas how to use boundaries, or how they could help me bring peace to my home.

 I thought that yelling at my husband, that he wasn’t allowed to treat me the way he does, was me setting a boundary.
 (LOL) Of course, that isn’t setting a boundary, and so the result I got was not exactly what I had been hoping for.
 In fact, I usually made things worse by approaching boundaries in a completely ass-backward way.